jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 v8::Context context = v8::Context::GetCurrent();
 ```

-When a context is declared it must also be entered during execution.
+During execution, when a context is declared it must also be entered.
 This can be achieved with the `v8::Context::Enter` method.
-Only one context at a time may be entered.
+Only one context may be entered at a time.
 Once a context is entered all JavaScript execution is bound to that context until otherwise explicitly exited with the `v8::Context::Exit` method.

 ***Figure 2.x - Entering a context in C++ with V8***